Anushree0113/Anushree0113/README.md

 # 👋 Hi there!
-I'm Anushree
+I'm Anushree Paul
 A passionate Software Developer with **1.5 years** of experience at **Global IDs** in the **Data Discovery** domain.
 I specialize in building robust, scalable software solutions and work with a variety of technologies to enable efficient data discovery and management.

 ## 😀 About Me